HuddyHuda/shopping-reviews/README.md

 - Non-user can only read the reviews, so if they would like to contribute their comments.. they can sign up for an account.

+<h1>How i got the idea? </h1>
+- Totally no idea from the beginning so i thought i just ask my TA, kailin.
+And she said reviews!
+So that’s where the ideas start coming in... game reviews, restaurant reviews, food reviews, watches reviews, bags reviews, computer reviews, handphone model reviews..
+So i thought since i like online shopping..
+I  would just do reviews on online shopping sites.

+<h1> What are the problems faced </h1>
+- I was stuck at trying to display my first data from mongoDB for 3 hours.
+Even the simplest thing took me so long :( <br/>
+- User can edit or delete other user’s comments which they shouldn’t. <br/>
+- Trying to make the logo of the shopping site to appear along side with the reviews that is being commented for. <br/>

 <h1>Credits</h1>
-- Logo usage images for every shopping site is an external url from google which is harded coded inside the json file from the database.
+- Logo usage images for every shopping site is an external url from google which is harded coded inside the json file from the database. <br/>

 - Special thanks to kailin, prima, glen for all the assistance that I needed!! :)